-A buffer overflow is a common software vulnerability.
-Also known as a buffer overrun, this software security issue is serious because it exposes systems to potential cyberthreats and cyberattacks.
+Buffer overflow is a common software vulnerability.
+Also known as a buffer overrun, this software security issue is serious because buffer overflow exposes systems to potential cyberthreats and cyberattacks.

-Buffer overflow happens when there is excess data in a buffer which causes the “overflow”.
+A buffer overflow vulnerability happens when there is excess data in a buffer which causes the “overflow."
 The extra data then overruns into adjacent storage.
-When this type of security issue occurs, it can cause a full system crash.
+When a buffer overflow issue occurs, it can cause a full system crash.

 One way to completely prevent cyberattacks is to use a coding language that doesn’t allow for them.
 For example, C is a primary target for buffer attacks because the language enables the vulnerability through direct access to memory.
 On the other hand, languages like Java, Python, and .NET, are immune to buffer vulnerabilities.

-Another way to prevent the software vulnerability is to be aware of buffer usage during development.
+Another way to prevent software vulnerabilities is to be aware of buffer usage during development.
 Where buffers are accessed is where the vulnerabilities will occur, especially if the functions deal with user-generated input.

-To absolutely ensure your application is safe from damaging software vulnerabilities attacks, the best course of action is to use static code analysis (SCA).
+To absolutely ensure your application is safe from damaging software vulnerabilities attacks like buffer overflow, the best course of action is to use static code analysis.
 As mentioned, C and C++ are particularly vulnerable to overflow.
-To protect C and C++ applications, DevOps can use a SCA tool and run a compliance taxonomy like MISRA or CERT to identify software vulnerabilities.
+To protect C and C++ applications, you can use an SCA tool and run a coding standard like MISRA or CERT to identify software vulnerabilities.

 SAST tools are important for detecting security vulnerabilities across software applications.
 With SCA tools, security vulnerability issues can be found as code is being developed.